Aurel37/data_challenge_kernel_method/README.md

 - ```source env/bin/activate```
 - ```pip install -r requirements```

+You need also to add the data files to the repository in order to be able to run our scripts

 # Run the code

 To run the code you simply need : ```python start.py```